 Many New Zealand organisations require a peer review of new build designs against the NZ Building Code and their own internal standards.
 The Ministry of Education, for example, has a stringent ‘weathertightness and durability requirements policy’ that sits over and above the New Zealand building code.
 It details the standards that must be met when designing or altering school buildings.

-• For weathertightness remediation projects, designs must be sent to the MoE Weathertightness Review Panel (WRP).
+- For weathertightness remediation projects, designs must be sent to the MoE Weathertightness Review Panel (WRP), of which Prendos Director and Architect Natasha Cockerell is a member.

 Council requirement